Burner Express Bus Travel Information

 Purchase water in advance.

 Burner Express Bus passengers can purchase water in advance and fill up on the playa.
-You must bring your own container (we recommend collapsible five-gallon containers so it fits in your luggage).
-Water must be filled upon arrival in BRC and is only available to Burner Express riders.
+You must bring your own container (we recommend collapsible five-gallon containers, so it fits in your luggage).
+Water must be filled upon arrival in BRC and is only available to Burner Express riders that ride the bus TO Black Rock City.
 The cost is $9 per 5 gallons plus fees.
 You must purchase water in advance.
 There will be no on-site sales.
+If you are only riding the Burner Express out of BRC, in the spirit of radical self reliance, please plan to transport your own water.

 Exodus

 The depot will be staffed beginning at 5am on Sunday and Monday to check in for Exodus.
 The same check-in protocol applies.
-Bring ID, check in, tag your luggage, load the luggage trucks, hop on the bus.
+Bring ID, check in, tag your luggage, load your luggage, hop on the bus.
 After you purchase your Burner Express ticket, you will be notified of the process for recycling and trash.
 Note: on-site ticket sales for trips back to Reno or San Francisco will be on a standby basis only.

 During Exodus, Burner Express uses a different exit to avoid all traffic until the highway.
 This is usually a big time saver for riders.
 Don’t forget to bring warm layers and water for the trip home — spending hours on an air-conditioned bus can be a shock after acclimatizing to the desert heat.

-Please see Burner Express staff on site to answer any additional questions.
+Please see Burner Express staff on site to answer any additional questions or read the FAQ.